Paving the Way for a Smooth Black Friday Experience

 While some experienced slight delays in website loading times, others were swarmed with visitors resulting in a sluggish website for everyone looking to buy.
 In 43% of the cases, some customers prematurely left the site, and businesses missed revenue opportunities.

 A very small percentage of these projects got the short end of the stick and missed out on nearly all the fun.
-They greeted users with “508 resource limit is reached” errors instead of the planned promotion.
+They greeted users with a “508 resource limit is reached” errors instead of the planned promotion.
 Their hosting packages simply weren’t meant to handle the amounts of traffic they received.

 - Their pages weren’t optimized – with images large in size and number, increasing load time by tens of seconds.